 Question: "What is the Southern Baptist Convention and what do Southern Baptists believe?"

 Throughout their history, the Southern Baptists have seen the same kind of struggles with liberalism and modernism that many other churches have.
-From its founding, the Southern Baptist Convention was more concerned with functional unity than doctrinal unity, and as a result, there was a wide divergence of beliefs within the churches of the denomination.
-In the 1950s, liberalism began to increase in the seminaries, resulting in many students doubting the truthfulness of the Bible.
-In the 1963 convention, the Baptist Faith and Message was written to try and “keep the peace” between liberals and conservatives, but the schism continued to grow.
+From its founding, the Southern Baptist Convention was more concerned with functional unity than doctrinal unity, and, as a result, there was a wide divergence of beliefs within the churches of the denomination.
+In the 1950s liberalism began to increase in the seminaries, resulting in many students doubting the truthfulness of the Bible.
+In the 1963 convention, the Baptist Faith and Message was written to try to keep the peace between liberals and conservatives, but the schism continued to grow.
 Conservative members sought to uphold the Bible as the inspired, inerrant Word of God, which is authoritative in every area of life (2 Timothy 3:16).
 More liberal members questioned the historical accuracy of certain sections of Scripture, such as the creation account of Genesis 1 and 2.
-Convention members who held to conservative doctrinal views saw the danger and prepared a statement in 1979 which emphasized the need for doctrinal unity within functional diversity.
+Convention members who held to conservative doctrinal views saw the danger and prepared a statement in 1979 that emphasized the need for doctrinal unity within functional diversity.

 Starting in the 1980s, there has been a conservative “takeover” or resurgence within the leadership of the convention.
-In 1995, the convention approved a resolution renouncing its racist past, and apologizing for its past defense of slavery.
-In 2000, the Baptist Faith and Message was revised to reflect support for a male-only pastorate, and instructing women to exhibit loving submission to their husbands.
-As a result of these and other conservative decisions, there have been a number of churches and groups which have separated and formed their own associations or joined other associations.
-In 2004, the SBC removed itself from the Baptist World Alliance, which it said had become too liberal.
+In 1995 the convention approved a resolution renouncing its racist past and apologizing for its past defense of slavery.
+In 2000 the Baptist Faith and Message was revised to reflect support for a male-only pastorate and instructing women to exhibit loving submission to their husbands.
+As a result of these and other conservative decisions, there have been a number of churches and groups that have separated and formed their own associations or joined other associations.
+In 2004 the SBC removed itself from the Baptist World Alliance, which it said had become too liberal.